 The late 1980’s and the 1990’s were times of adaptation and growth.
 Changes in the industry accelerated beyond most members’ imagination, from fax machines to mobile phones to voice mail, to electronic lock boxes, to laptop computers, to the Internet.

+In December 2017, the Bessemer Board of REALTORS® merged with the Birmingham Association of REALTORS®, welcoming new members into our family!
 Many new uncharted waters await the Birmingham Association of REALTORS® in this new century.
 What is its future?
 By adapting–by embracing new ideas, methods and concepts–the leadership and the dedicated cadre of involved members will see that the Association continues to promote professionalism and ethical conduct and provide an environment that fosters a spirit of cooperation among our members, and assists our members in becoming more knowledgeable, profitable and successful.